Non-Governmental Organisations (NGO) in Germany

 Founding an NGO: Comprehensive Legal Support

-The registration of a non-profit entrepreneurial company (gUG) and a non-profit limited liability company (gGmbH) is similar to the formation of a for-profit limited liability company.
-However, the non-profit objectives of the company must be clearly stated in the articles of association of the gGmbH, which are reviewed by the authorities in Germany.
-To set up the non-profit company, you must state the objectives pursued by it and how these are to be achieved.
-Once established, the NGO will have a management structure similar to that of a GmbH with a managing director.
+The registration of a non-profit entrepreneurial company (gUG) and a non-profit limited liability company (gGmbH) is similar in many respects to forming a for-profit limited liability company.
+However, the non-profit objectives of the company must be set out in the gGmbH’s articles of association, which are reviewed by the German authorities.
+To set up the non-profit organisation, you must state the objectives pursued by it and how these are to be achieved.
+Once established, the NGO will have a management structure similar to that of a GmbH, with a managing director in Germany.
 One advantage of these two legal forms is the limited liability.

 Compliance Management: On-Going Support from our NGO Lawyers